Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Applicable Methodologies

 \subsection{Configuration Space Search}

 The \problemacronymP{} can be formulated as a graph search in configuration space.
 Starting from an initial \gridL{} configuration, available actions transform the state until reaching a goal configuration that satisfies desired criteria.
 Actions at each time step represent edges that transition between neighboring configuration states.
-Each state comprises time, target set (vertices containing target \blockL{}s), free space set (unoccupied vertices), and completed target set (vertices containing completed target \blockL{}s).
+Each state comprises time, assigned \blockL{} set (vertices containing assigned \blockL{}s), empty vertex set, and completed \blockL{} set (vertices containing completed assigned \blockL{}s).